salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Version numbering schema

 Versions in URL MUST start with the letter "v" and are followed by the version number, which is a whole number.
-The version number is not tired to product releases.
+The version number is not tied to product releases.

     version = "v" 1*DIGIT